geo-python/site/source/lessons/L2/git-basics.rst

 5. `Publish your local commits to GitHub`_

 There are many different ways to use Git.
 We will first go trough the basics of using Git from the command line, and then we will learn to repeat these steps using a plugin in JupyterLab.
-These materials have been adapted for the geo-python course from `GitHubClassroom Campus Advisors -resources <https://github.com/Campus-Advisors>`_, and inspired by other online resources such as https://git-scm.com/about/.
+These materials have been adapted for the geo-python course from `GitHubClassroom Campus Advisors -resources <https://github.com/Campus-Advisors>`_, and `Git documentation <https://git-scm.com/about/>`__.

 Key concepts and tools
 -----------------------

+In a nutshell, we use git to record changes to our files over time.
+Version control history consists of snapshots of all the files in our project.
+In order to create a snapshot, we first add content to the staging area (using ``git add``).
+The idea is, that you can have a (sometimes messy) working directory, and by using `git add` you tell
+Git which files to include in the next committed snapshot.
+Finally, ``git commit`` records a permanent snapshot of the staged changes.
+Read more about basic snapshotting `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Basic-Snapshotting>`__

 .. figure:: img/Git_illustration.png

-    Different stages of version control using Git and Github (adapted from `Git webpages <https://git-scm.com/about/staging-area>`__)
+    Different stages of version control using Git and Github (adapted from `Git documentation <https://git-scm.com/about/staging-area>`__).

+All of the above (``git add`` and `` git commit``) happens locally inside the repository.
+When  you are ready to share your work on GitHub, you need to communicate between the local repository and the remote repository over the network.
+Read more about sharing and updating Git projects `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Sharing-and-Updating-Projects>`__

 .. figure:: img/pull-push-illustration.png